 Durability

-Expect your hardwood flooring to scratch, dent and retain surface abrasions from traffic, pets, and movement of heavy objects (furniture and appliances).
-The hardwood label refers to the type of tree used to manufacture the planks, specifically noting that the flooring came from some sort of broad-leafed dicotyledonous species.
+Hardwood floors are susceptible to scratches, dents, and surface abrasions caused by foot traffic, pets, and the movement of heavy objects like furniture and appliances.
+The term “hardwood” refers to the type of tree used to make the planks, specifically broad-leafed dicotyledonous species.

 Humidity

-The air in your home contains moisture, and that moisture affects hardwood floors.
-Hardwood flooring and engineered wood floors are considered hydroscopic, meaning moisture will absorb and emit from the wood naturally and as humidity levels change.
-This causes the planks to expand and shrink on a regular basis.
+The air in your home contains moisture, which can impact hardwood floors.
+Both hardwood and engineered wood floors are hygroscopic, meaning they naturally absorb and release moisture as humidity levels fluctuate.
+This causes the planks to expand and contract over time.

 Finish and Appearance

-Light and air naturally alter the color of hardwood flooring.
-Remember that fact when placing furniture and rugs, and make plans to move your rugs and low furniture around periodically to avoid uneven fading or darkening.
-You can look for certain types of hardwood floors that are less photosensitive, or less prone to alterations when exposed to sunlight and air.
-But even those will eventually display the effects of this natural process.
+Light and air naturally change the color of hardwood flooring over time.
+Keep this in mind when arranging furniture and rugs, and consider moving rugs and low furniture periodically to prevent uneven fading or darkening.
+Some types of hardwood flooring are less sensitive to sunlight and air exposure, but even these will eventually show signs of this natural process.

-Always use cleaners specified and recommended by the hardwood manufacturer.
-Using water or diluted cleaners could damage the urethane and may even create problems when refinishing the flooring later on.
+Always use cleaners specifically recommended by the hardwood manufacturer.
+Water or diluted cleaners can damage the urethane coating and may cause issues when refinishing the floor later.

-An important factor to remember is that wood used for flooring differs from wood used for furniture.
-Even high grade flooring planks contain blemishes, checking and mineral streaking.
-Consumers should expect this type of appearance, and remember that flooring is manufactured to admire from a distance of four or five feet.
+It’s also important to remember that wood used for flooring is different from wood used in furniture.
+Even high-quality flooring planks may have blemishes, checking, or mineral streaking.
+This is normal, as flooring is intended to be admired from a distance of four to five feet.